-La Farm Bakery is one of the most famous bakeries not only in the state, but in the nation.
-Cary is so lucky to have master bread maker, Lionel Vatinet, in their town.
-The bread, pastries, and cafe items are all outstanding but the real show-stopper is the white chocolate baguette.
+La Farm Bakery is one of the most famous bakeries in the state and the nation.
+Cary is lucky to have a master breadmaker, Lionel Vatinet, in their town.
+The bread, pastries, and cafe items are all outstanding, but the real show-stopper is the white chocolate baguette.

-I am utterly and irreversibly obsessed and so is everyone I’ve introduced to them!
-If you don’t live close to Cary, you can also find them in many Whole Foods locations in the area.
+I am utterly and irreversibly obsessed, and so is everyone I’ve introduced to them!
+If you don’t live close to Cary, you can also find them in many Whole Foods locations.

 The Butcher’s Market

-The Butcher’s Market is an excellent shop with premium meats and specialty grocery items including many local artisan goods.
-What some don’t realize is that they also do made-to-order sandwiches that are excellent!
-We love the steak & cheese, Korean spicy pork, and roast beef & cheddar.
+The Butcher’s Market is an excellent shop with premium meats and specialty grocery items, including many local artisan goods.
+Some don’t realize that they also do made-to-order sandwiches that are excellent!
+We love the steak & cheese, Korean spicy pork, roast beef & cheddar.

 Annelore’s German Bakery

 Annelore’s German Bakery is a hidden gem in Cary!
 The owners are from Germany and use traditional recipes and imported ingredients to bake their creations.
 We absolutely love their Whoopie pies and soft pretzels!